Tadeas-Jun/welcoming-bot-discordjs/README.md

 *The `README.md` and `LICENSE` files do not have to be included in the bot's folder.
 All other files do.*

+Run the bot via NodeJS by running the `node bot.js` command locally, or set up online hosting.

 ## Tutorial
 A full article on how to code and use this bot is coming soon.